SupercopV/AI-Powered-mumzworld-checklist-builder/README.md

 Why not just a button or static checklist?

 Because a static checklist is too generic for the decision being made.
-If a simple UI change could answer ìwhat should I buy, in what priority, for my exact situation?î, then AI would be unnecessary.
+If a simple UI change could answer ‚Äúwhat should I buy, in what priority, for my exact situation?‚Äù, then AI would be unnecessary.
 In this case, the variability of the user need is the reason AI is justified.

 ## Show Your Work